Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Forest Path

-There is no fee or ticket required to walk on the path.
-The trailhead is on the right through an arch just before exiting the Moorish Castle to the street.
+The Sintra Forest Trail leads down to Vila Sassetti.
+Allow a half hour to walk from the Castle to the Vila.
+The trail entrance is on the right through an arch just before exiting the Moorish Castle to the street.

 The path winds around the base of the Penedo da Amizade – a towering 150-foot sheer cliff face, which is used for recreational rock climbing.
 The route passes through two doorways and then begins a decent of switchbacks through gardens.